Jaikripal/azure-olympics-project/README.md

-# 🏅 End-to-End Azure Data Engineering Pipeline – Olympics 2024 (Interview Project)
+# 🏅 End-to-End Azure Data Engineering Pipeline – Olympics 2024

 This project demonstrates my ability to design and implement a **scalable, production-ready data engineering solution** using modern Azure technologies.
 It simulates a real-world use case of processing and transforming **Olympics 2024 event data** using **Medallion Architecture** with **orchestration, transformation, and CI/CD**.